mattxwang/qwerhacks-web-dev-workshop/README.md

 Things you should probably know:

-* basic CSS properties (e.g. styling text, borders, background colors, font size)
+* basic CSS properties (e.g. styling text, borders, background colours, font size)
 * very important properties to understand (`display`, `position`)
 * selectors (class, id, tag, etc.), specificity, and cascading (CSS stands for Cascading Style Sheets after all!)
 * floats vs. flexbox vs. css grid, and when you'll want to use what
-* colors! (hex, rgb, rgba, hsl, etc.)
+* colours! (hex, rgb, rgba, hsl, etc.)
 * CSS animations!
 * a general knowledge of what CSS frameworks are (e.g. Bootstrap, Bulma)
 * a general knowledge of what CSS preprocessors are (e.g. SASS and LESS)